richelbilderbeek/prao_frans_20241114/README.md

 > you'll get it done in the end.
 Remember the goal of a PRAO.
 > The start is the hardest, it gets easier.
 > [Emil](https://github.com/richelbilderbeek/prao_emil_20240603)

-## FAQ for colleagues

-### What is the purpose of meeting the PRAO student?

-To show the diversity within our workplace.

-The goal for the PRAO student is to find out how working at university/NBIS/UPPMAX looks like.
-I (Richel) think that we do widely different things and have widely different opinions and personality.
-Hence, I hope the PRAO student meets a lot of colleagues.

-### What should I do with the PRAO student?

-The goal of a PRAO is to find out how our working life looks like.

-You can already do so by having him come to your office and talk about your job.
-You can also use the PRAO student to do work you'd give to a new colleague.

-### How do I book some time with the PRAO student?

-In many ways:

-- Send a Slack PM to Richel Bilderbeek
-- Send an email to `richel.bilderbeek@icm.uu.se`
-- Create an Issue at this repo
-- Create a Pull Request to this repo, putting yourself in a slot in [the schedule](schedule.md)

-### How long can I have the PRAO student?

-At least one slot at most all slots in two days.

-- One slot, because it allows for straightforward scheduling
-- Two days, because it allows for meeting many colleagues

-### Help, I must cancel last-minute

-No worries, just let Richel or the PRAO student know.

 ## Files used by continuous integration scripts